GamePalsDoinCode/scrumsistant/README.md

     python runserver.py
     [it won't print anything out, its just a run_forever asyncio thing.
 Stuff will print out as you navigate around in the app]

+## Coding Standards

+We are formatting our backend code according to the standards imposed by the fascist maintaining [`black`](https://github.com/psf/black).
+We are also using the [`isort`](https://github.com/timothycrosley/isort) library.
+You can easily set up your IDE to auto-run these tools whenever you save, which I suggest (and can help with).

+We are also using a cool python library called [`pre-commit`](https://github.com/timothycrosley/isort) that will generate the file `.git/hooks/pre-commit` in your project to automatically do this formatting for you whenever you commit code.
+Please set this up prior to contributing on the backend by installing `pre-commit` (it's in the `requirements.txt` so should happen when running `pip install -r requirements.txt`) and then running `pre-commit install`, which will actually make the hook file (based on the rules we set up for it in `.pre-commit-config.yaml`).
+Now, whenever you commit, if your code doesn't adhere to the standards you'll get a scary message like `black..........fail` and then a message that `black` reformatted your code.
+Don't be too scared, just configure your IDE to auto-run them ahead of time if you don't want to be called a failure every time you make commits.